 Let nature inspire your decorating.
 It’s greener, and it’s free!
 Ferns, pinecones, pine branches and evergreens are great alternatives to plastic decorations.
 Add color with whole cranberries floating in a glass vase of evergreens.
 Skip the toxic petroleum-based scented candles and opt for a beautiful essential oil diffuser with Christmas Spirit oil or this Home For the Holidays set.
 Or try simmering a pan of water with cinnamon sticks, orange peels, and cloves.

-PLAN YOUR MEALS OUT
+PLAN YOUR MEALS IN ADVANCE

 If you’re having overnight guests during the holidays, pre-plan breakfasts, lunches and dinners and shop in advance so you’ll have all your groceries on hand.
 This is a great list to keep in your holiday planner for reference next year.